Medical Malpractice FAQs

 Q: What is the statute of limitations for medical malpractice cases in California?

 A: In most medical malpractice cases, the statute of limitations is one year from the time someone either became aware, or should reasonably have become aware, that harm was done to them.
 If the malpractice or harm was hidden or not readily apparent, the statute of limitations can be extended to three years.

 Q: Are there cases where the statute of limitations may run longer than three years?

 A: Yes.
-The statute of limitations may be extended in cases involving minors under the age of 8 years old, cases involving injuries a child sustains during birth, and victims from whom the malpractice has been fraudulently or intentionally concealed, or who are harmed by the presence of a foreign body having no therapeutic or diagnostic purpose.
-It may also be extended to cases involving physicians who no longer practice in California and cases in which the victim was mentally ill or disabled.
+The statute of limitations may be extended in cases involving minors under the age of eight years old, cases involving injuries a child sustains during birth, and victims from whom the malpractice has been fraudulently or intentionally concealed, or who are harmed by the presence of a foreign body having no therapeutic or diagnostic purpose.
+It may also be extended cases involving physicians who no longer practice in California, and cases in which the victim was mentally ill or disabled.
 Understanding the statute of limitations under these circumstances can be complex.
 If you feel one or more of these situations may apply to your case, please contact us for more information.

 Q: Are there limits to the amount of money I can win?

 A: In California, legislation limits the amount of money you can win as a result of your pain and suffering.
 However, awards resulting from wage loss or the cost of future medical care are not capped.
 These awards can sometimes total millions of dollars.